Rajasthan Tour Packages from Delhi

 Ajmer is also selected as one of the cities for Smart City Mission Schemes of Government of India.
 So on Rajasthan Trip Package you are going to visit a Smart City.
 The enchanting historic places are Pushkar Lake, Taragarh Fort, Ajmer Sharif Dargah etc. The Ajmer Jain Temple or Soni Ji Ki Nasiyaan has a chamber made up of gold.
 It is called as Swarna Nagari, in English ‘City of Gold’.
 There is 1000kg gold used in building this chamber.
 There are Mayo College, Akbari Fort and Museum, Nareli Jain Temple, Anasagar Lake, Lake Foy Sagar and Prithviraj Smark.

 Pushkar comes in the boundary of Ajmer.
 It is a pilgrimage for Hindus and Sikhs.
 Then we can understand it has many temples.
 Earlier it had over 500 temples.
 There are 2 Gurudwaras dedicated to Guru Nanak Singh Ji and Guru Gobind Singh Ji.
-5-day Pushkar Fair must be attended during Rajasthan trip packages which is held between late October and early November with Kartik Purnima.
+5-day Pushkar Fair must be attended during Rajasthan trip for 4 days which is held between late October and early November with Kartik Purnima.
 It includes 50,000 camels.
 Traders from many countries come here.